James Woodburn-Hall

-James Woodburn-Hall (born 2 February 1995) is a Jamaica international rugby league footballer who plays as a or for SO Avignon in the Super XIII.
+James Woodburn-Hall (born 2 February 1995) is a Jamaica international rugby league footballer who plays as a or for the Midlands Hurricanes in the Championship.

 Background

 Woodburn-Hall was born in Isleworth, London, England.

 Career

-Woodburn-Hall has previously played for the London Broncos in the Super League, spent time on loan at London Skolars and Hemel Stags in League 1, before spending nine years at Halifax in the Championship.
+Woodburn-Hall has previously played for the London Broncos in the Super League, spent time on loan at London Skolars and Hemel Stags in League 1, before spending nine years at Halifax in the Championship and then one season at SO Avignon in the Super XIII.